Do you want your mobile app to succeed? 5 Commandments to do it Right

 Bending rules is not the way to create awesome designs, you need creativity bounded by conventions

 Creativity is definitely good, but you and the app designers must respect the rules.
 The smartphone makers undertook a lot of efforts to build today’s awesome touch UI.
-Thus, breaking designing rules is a great ignorance to their efforts.
-Remember, a mobile app breaking conventions too often might witness negligence from the user’s part as well.
+Thus, breaking designing rules are great ignorance of their efforts.
+Remember, mobile app breaking conventions too often might witness negligence from the user’s part as well.

 - How not to break the Mobile App UI Designing Conventions

 - Use, retrospect, and understand default smartphone UI from the point of designing UI conventionally – you will never break the rules

 - Memorize, the Human Interface Guidelines and ensure periodic HIG check-up for your app.